This is the last part of my 5-part series on how to move on from a relationship.

 To all of you guys – whether you have been a silent reader, commenter, or have connected with me before, I thank you for supporting me, silently or not, all this while in my journey.
 This is only the start of everything.
 I can only imagine what’s ahead will be full of unexpected surprises, challenges, and excitement.
 I’m scared, a little apprehensive, somewhat calm, but at the same time very eager and excited to see them unfold.
 I can’t wait to experience it with all of you.

-Get the manifesto version of this article: 10 Steps To Move On From A Relationship [Manifesto]
+Get the manifesto version of this article: 10 Steps To Move On From a Relationship [Manifesto]

 Update Sep 2013: About three years after I wrote this post, I found and got together with my true soulmate and husband.
 Read our love story and how you can meet your soulmate in life: How To Find Your Soulmate (7-part series)